Orava2/videolooper-raspbian/README.md

 2: Added html support.
 Htm, html and php files are opened in Chromium.
 Duration for web page is is given in file name.
 Forexample web_page.300.html is displayed 300 seconds.

 Notes: Use sudo to run startvideo.sh.
+Requires omxplayer, pqiv, fbi and chromium.

 # Video Looper for Raspbian
 Automatically play and loop fullscreen videos on a Raspberry Pi 2 or 3.